RP2/resume-gen-web/README.md

 - **Preview Mode**: See exactly what changes will look like before applying
 - **Token Usage Tracking**: Real-time monitoring of OpenAI API usage and costs
 - **Sample Job Templates**: Built-in job descriptions for Software Engineers, Data Scientists, and Product Managers
-- **Iterative Analysis**: AI learns from your changes for increasingly relevant suggestions
+- **Iterative Analysis**: The AI learns from your changes for increasingly relevant suggestions
 - **Gap Analysis**: Identifies missing keywords, skills, and experiences
 - **ATS Enhancement**: Specific recommendations for Applicant Tracking System optimization